f1eeman/difference-recognizer/README.md

 The features of this utility:

-..*Support for different input formats: yaml, json ..*Generating a report in plain text, stylish, and json format
+1. Support for different input formats: yaml, json
+2. Generating a report in plain text, stylish, and json format

 Example of use: